jmgkeller/regularized_regression/README.md

 ### Using lasso regression to predict baseball salaries
 #### Data
-* We will use a small data set avaialbe in CRAN to try to predict MLB salaries.
+* We will use a small data set avaialbe in CRAN to try to predict log MLB salaries.
 You can access the data through R by installing the Introduction to Statisitcal Learning data package (ISLR) and then loading the ISLR library
 ```s
 install.packages("ISLR")
 library(ISLR)